 Apple Cider Sangria is a fruit-infused wine cocktail that draws cozy flavors from cinnamon and spiced cider.
 Fruit slices infused the drink with irresistible flavor.

 As we transition from summer into fall, I love brainstorming new recipes for a new season.
-I am not quite ready for pumpkin flavors but can almost always get on board with anything apple.
+I am not quite ready for pumpkin flavors but can almost always get on board with anything apple, like these apple hand pies.
 The fresh cocktail recipe will be equally at home now, at a Halloween party, or on your Thanksgiving table.
 While we are all still social distancing, fun recipes like this are an easy way to welcome the autumn season right from the comfort of home.

 - White wine